 You can purchase Appreciative Inquiry: Research for Change on Amazon.

 Whether you are an expert or a curious student of AI, we hope this summary was useful.
-Our intention was to provide an overview of AI key concepts as well as various ways to apply it.
+Our intention was to summarize AI key concepts and various ways to apply it.

 There is rich material out there highlighting the applications of AI in coaching, individuals, organizations, teams, communities, etc. The potential impact of AI is infinite, and we hope this article sparked your interest.